 Gain Hands-On Experience

-In this degree, students complete a core set of courses and then choose between courses in five focus areas to synthesize their degree based on their career goals.
-Career opportunities in professional fields include agricultural services industry, private consulting, agronomic and horticultural crop production, agricultural education, environmental services, government agricultural agencies, machinery management and research & development.
+In this degree, you'll complete core courses and select from five focus areas to customize your degree for your career.
+You could choose professional fields like the agricultural services industry, private consulting, horticulture crop production, agriculture education, environmental services, government agricultural agencies, machinery management, or research and development.

-Students will use quantitative reasoning to measure, analyze, and find solutions for plant- and technology-based problems, learn to communicate plant science and technology ideas through written, visual, and oral formats to various audiences, demonstrate application of technology in plant systems, and ultimately understand principles of plant science and technology.
+You will use quantitative reasoning to measure, analyze, and find solutions for plant- and technology-based problems.
+You'll also learn to communicate plant science and technology ideas through written, visual, and oral formats to various audiences.
+This includes demonstrating the application of technology in plant systems and understanding the core principles.

-Students will use quantitative reasoning to measure, analyze, and find solutions for plant- and technology-based problems, learn to communicate plant science and technology ideas through written, visual, and oral formats to various audiences, demonstrate application of technology in plant systems, and ultimately understand principles of plant science and technology.
+You will use quantitative reasoning to measure, analyze, and find solutions for plant- and technology-based problems.
+You'll also learn to communicate plant science and technology ideas through written, visual, and oral formats to various audiences.
+This includes demonstrating the application of technology in plant systems and understanding the core principles.

 Highlighted Career Paths